umbraco/UmbracoDocs/umbraco-cloud/set-up/new-shop/README.md

 In some cases, you might need to change the credit card information on the Umbraco Cloud Organization.

 Sometimes, it is not possible to remove a credit card from the organization right away.
-The reason for this is that it needs to be removed from the project, as well.
-In order to do  this, you will need to visit the payment section of the project which you can find through the following URL:
+This is because it needs to be removed from the project first.
+To do this, you need to visit the payment section of the project which you can find through the following URL:

 'https://www.s1.umbraco.io/project/{project-alias}/payment'.

 ## Payment and Invoices